magnunscheffer/veeam/linux-reip/README.md

 ```

 - Create vCenter and Default Guest Credential:
-  - Download the csv file "creds.csv" and place it in the same directory as the script "reip.ps1".
-This csv will be used to load the first credentials for the Windows vault (Credential Manager).
+  - Download the csv file _"creds.csv"_ and place it in the same directory as the _"reip.ps1"_ script.
+This csv will be used to load the first credentials for the Windows Vault (Credential Manager).
+After that, the csv content will be cleaned up, to prevent passwords from being exposed.
+Whenever you need to add or remove credentials, just populate the csv again and the credentials will be created in the next script run.
   - CSV download link:

 - Create additional credentials for VMs that do not use the default credential, in this case it is mandatory to inform the VM name through the parameter "-ItemName".